XuJiandong/ckb-js/docs/fs.md

 ```

 Note that all file paths piped into the `fs.lua` must be in the relative path format.
 The absolute path of a file
-in the current system is usually meaningless in the Simple JavaScript File System.
-You may also run `lua "tools/fs.lua" pack "$packed_file" *js`.
-However, the utility of the latter command is limited due to the limit of
+in the current system is usually meaningless in the Simple File System.
-the number of command line arguments in your OS.

-## How to deploy and use file system
+## How to deploy and use Simple File System

 In most cases, it is more resource-efficient to write all JavaScript code in one file.
 To enable file system support, we cannot directly use ckb-js-vm as a lock script, ckb-js-vm must be used as an exec Or the spawn target passes the "-f" parameter to it.